-If thinning up top or going bald really bothers you, the procedure can be one way to feel more confident about your looks but first talk with a doctor about what you can expect during and after the surgery.
+If thinning up or going bald really bothers you, the procedure can be one way to feel more confident about your looks but first talk with a doctor about what you can expect during and after the surgical procedure.

 What Is a Hair Transplant?

 Hair transplant is type of surgery that involves moving the hair you already have to fill an area with thin or no hair.
-Doctors have been doing these transplants in the U.S. since the 1950s, but in recent times, techniques have changed a lot.
+Doctors have been doing these transplants since the 1950s, but in recent times, techniques have changed a lot.
 Generally, the procedure includes.

 The surgeon cleans your scalp and injects medicine to numb the head.
 Your doctor will choose one of two techniques for the transplant: follicular unit strip surgery (FUSS) or follicular unit extraction (FUE).
-With FUSS, the surgeon removes a 6- to 10-inch strip of skin from the back of your head.
+With FUSS, the surgeon takes out a six to ten inch strip of skin from the back of your head.
 He puts it aside and sews the scalp closed.
 This region is immediately hidden by the hair surrounding it.
 Next, the surgeon’s team divides the strip of removed scalp to 500 to 2,000 tiny grafts, each with an individual hair or only a few hairs.
 The number and type of graft you get relies on your hair type, quality, color, and the size of the area where you’re getting the transplant.

 With the FUE procedure, the surgeon’s team will shave the back of your scalp.
-Then, the doctor will remove hair follicles one by one from there.
+Then, the doctor will take out hair follicles one by one from there.
 The region heals with small dots, which your existing hair will cover.
 After that point, the two procedures are the same.
-After he prepares the grafts, the surgeon cleans and numbs the region where the hair will go, creates holes or slits with a scalpel or needle, and delicately places each graft in one of the holes.
+After he prepares the grafts, the doctor cleans and numbs the area where the hair will grow, creates holes or slits with a scalpel or needle, and delicately places each graft in one of the holes.
 He’ll probably get assistance from other team members to plant the grafts, too.
 Depending on the size of the transplant you’re getting, the process will last about 4 to 8 hours.
-You might need another procedure later on if you continue to lose hair or decide you want thicker hair.
+You may need another procedure in the future if you continue to lose hair or decide you want thicker hair.

 EXPECTATIONS AND RECOVERY

 Within 2 to 3 weeks after surgery, the transplanted hair will fall out, but you should start to notice new growth under few months.
-Most people will see 60% of new hair growth after 6 to 9 months.
+Most people will see sixty percent of new hair growth after six to nine months.
 Some surgeons prescribe the hair-growing drug minoxidil (Rogaine) to enhance hair growth after transplantation, but it’s not clear how well it works.